 - The All-important Function of Link Building Generating a series of inbound links from a variety of ‘high authority’ and industry-relevant sources can work wonders for your website rankings.
 In particular, you can target the URL of single pages on your website if there’s a particular keyword for which it’s important to rank well.
 To achieve this, Buzzwords uses techniques such as article writing, online PR, blogging and video marketing.

 - Campaign Progress Reports Buzzwords produces monthly progress reports measured against strategic SEO targets.
 These cover important elements such as web page rankings and newly-acquired links.

 - A fee for website copywriting is agreed at the outset.
 Your website is written using on-page SEO copywriting techniques.
 Naturally flowing copy is written that includes important keywords, phrases and synonyms (to maximize long-tail keyword opportunities).

 - To maximize link building and traffic to your website (i.e. ‘off-page SEO’), a Content Marketing programme can be devised at the same time.
 This can take several forms: blog posts, articles, infographics, podcasts, videos – and sharing your content on social media.
 A monthly retainer fee is the usual way to finance this activity.

 NEW! – SEO COPYWRITING TRAINING COURSE

-A new addition to Buzzwords’ successful range of copywriting courses will be available from May 2016!
+A new addition to Buzzwords’ successful range of copywriting courses will be available from early 2017!
 Each one-day course will follow Buzzwords’ popular one-to-one personalised format.
 All courses are tailor-made to suit your exact requirements.
 Additional modules can be included covering other aspects of copywriting.
 You’ll find more details of current courses at: www.buzzwords.ltd.uk/copywriting-training-courses